brooksandrew/postman_problems/README.rst

 A CPP example is also provided with entry point ``chinese_postman_sleeping_giant``.
 The solution is very similar, so it is omitted here.

-For a base of comparison of RPP vs CPP, selected stats are printed below for the CPP.  the RPP shortens the CPP solution route by about 1 mile.
+For a base of comparison on RPP vs CPP, selected stats are printed below for the CPP.  the RPP shortens the CPP solution route by about 1 mile.

 .. code::

+    CPP Solution summary stats:

     distance_walked : 33.24999999999998
     distance_doublebacked : 7.240000000000001